baijum/selenium-python/source/getting-started.rst

 Simple Usage
 ~~~~~~~~~~~~

-If you have installed Selenium server and Python bindings and able to
+If you have installed Selenium Python bindings, you can start using it
-run the server, you can start using it from Python like this.
+from Python like this.

 ::